 Oracle Primavera is a powerful software for planning and managing large-scale projects and programs in the construction, engineering, aerospace, and other industries.
 Large-scale projects often begin as programs and are subdivided into sub-projects.
 A range of project management tools is often used, either within a single company or between the company and its external suppliers.
 For example, program planners use a tool such as Oracle Primavera for scheduling, but the sub-project manager uses Microsoft Project or.
 Project Online in the Cloud – or vice versa.

 Coordinating hundreds or even thousands of tasks over the course of a multi-year project is a real challenge.
-It’s very tedious and time-consuming to reconcile data, find and correct data transfer errors and handle the resulting long reporting cycles.
+It is very tedious and time-consuming to reconcile data, find and correct data transfer errors and handle the resulting long reporting cycles.

-Having a professional middleware software to efficiently handle the data sharing solves this problem.
+Having professional middleware software to efficiently handle the data sharing solves this problem.

 For over 20 years, TPG PSLink has served as a proven middleware solution for sharing data between enterprise systems and diverse project management tools.
 By doing so, it supports the bidirectional integration with Oracle Primavera.
 The high degree of configuration flexibility enables it to handle all possible use cases.
 With a range of default configurations, the product can be quickly and easily implemented.